cis-famu/oer-assignment-group-4-1/Chapter-5.md

 1) What are the two main ways to pass information (arguments) to functions in C++?

+2) When might you want to use a value parameter instead of a reference parameter?

 ## Scope of an Identifier

 In C++, the place where an identifier can be used is called its scope.
 There are 3 kinds of scopes: